In this post we’ll look at the supplements Rhonda takes currently.

 See the studies Rhonda mentions in regard to enhanced circulation:

-- Increased cognition in young adults, measured via a cognitively demanding test22The effect of flavanol-rich cocoa on the fMRI response to a cognitive task in healthy young people – Francis et al (2006)
+- Increased cognition in young adults, measured via a cognitively demanding test12The effect of flavanol-rich cocoa on the fMRI response to a cognitive task in healthy young people – Francis et al (2006)

 Of course, it’s worth noting that the amount of cocoa in regular chocolate is low – so you want to be consuming high cacao content products to receive these benefits.
 The studies above specifically reference the cocoa flavanol content as a quantitative marker, and CocoaVia contains 500mg of cocoa flavanols per serving.

-It’s perhaps worth noting that CocoaVia also have a product called Memory+ (in a blue bottle).
+It’s perhaps worth noting that CocoaVia also has a product called Memory+ (in a blue bottle).

-It’s a higher dose per serving (750mg vs 500mg), which is based off clinical studies26Cocoa flavanol consumption improves cognitive function, blood pressure control, and metabolic profile in elderly subjects: the Cocoa, Cognition, and Aging (CoCoA) Study—a randomized controlled trial – Mastroiacovo et al. (2014)27Enhancing dentate gyrus function with dietary flavanols improves cognition in older adults – Brickman et al. (2014) that showed this dose improves word recall and led to faster spatial memory versus the placebo.
+It’s a higher dose per serving (750mg vs 500mg), which is based on clinical studies16Cocoa flavanol consumption improves cognitive function, blood pressure control, and metabolic profile in elderly subjects: the Cocoa, Cognition, and Aging (CoCoA) Study—a randomized controlled trial – Mastroiacovo et al. (2014)17Enhancing dentate gyrus function with dietary flavanols improves cognition in older adults – Brickman et al. (2014) that showed this dose improves word recall and led to faster spatial memory versus the placebo.

-Rhonda’s Dosage: 2 capsules per day, in the morning
+Rhonda’s Dosage: 2 capsules or 1 scoop per day, in the morning.

-So far we’ve discussed Rhonda’s morning supplements.
-In this next section we’ll look at the supplements Rhonda takes in the evenings.
+In this next section, we’ll look at the supplements Rhonda takes in the evenings.

 Magnesium